composer/composer/doc/01-basic-usage.md

 This means any version in the `1.0` development branch, or any version that is greater than or equal to 1.0 and less than 1.1 (`>=1.0 <1.1`).

-Version can be a little confusing in Composer, and version constraints can be specified in several ways.
-Please read [versions](articles/versions.md) for more in-depth information.
+(What the term "version" actually means can be a little confusing in Composer.
+Please read [versions](articles/versions.md) for more in-depth information.)

 > **How does Composer download the right files?** When you specify a dependency in
 > `composer.json`, Composer, first takes the name of the package that you've requested